-The SAS Resources Trust No 3 was established in 2011 to provide respite and welfare opportunities for serving members of the SAS Regiment and their families who require assistance in the view of the Regimental executive.
+The SAS Resources Trust 3 was established in 2011 to provide respite and welfare opportunities for serving members of the SAS Regiment and their families who require support in the view of the Commanding Officer.

 This Trust exists for the benefit of all current serving members of the Regiment.
-It funds respite breaks for members and their families identified as being in need of such relief as a consequence of the member’s service in the Regiment and takes into account their physical, mental and emotional welfare.
+It funds respite breaks for members and their families identified as being in need of such relief as a consequence of the member’s service in the Regiment.
+Consideration for support takes into account their physical, mental and emotional welfare.

 These welfare respite breaks are fundamentally designed to be preventative in nature with a view to alleviating pressures before they become the cause of serious problems.